PRIVACY OF EDUCATION RECORDS

 - Financial statement of the student's parents.

-- Letters and statements of recommendation for which the student has waived his or her right of access, or which was placed in his/her file before January 1, 1975.
+- Letters and statements of recommendation for which the student has waived his or her right of access, or which were placed in his/her file before January 1, 1975.

 - Records connected with an application to attend Winthrop if that application was denied.